 Here, you need to copy the formula below and use the Fill Handle to AutoFill the lower cells with sorted data.

 Here, we used this formula to sort data in ascending order.
-To sort data in a descending order, we need to use another formula combining LARGE and ROWS functions.
+To sort data in descending order, we need to use another formula combining LARGE and ROWS functions.

 Copy the formula below and drag the Fill Icon to AutoFill the lower cells with sorted data.